risingwavelabs/risingwave/docs/keys.md

 ## Stream Key

-The key which can uniquely identify records in the RisingWave stream.
+The key which can identify records in the RisingWave stream.

 For example, given the following stream chunk, where stream key is `k1, k2`:
 ```text